 Debriefing is an art form.
 There’s a tendency to just say “good call” or spew a multitude of improvement points.
 Neither is effective.
 Let the sales rep go first and assess the call and outcome.
 Then pick 2-3 major themes from there to discuss.
 Follow-up by a couple of action items tops.

 Call to Action: Have you recently lost an A-player?
 Is there flight risk for some top performers?
 Don’t go through unnecessary pain.
 Spend time with your top performers.
 Commit time to their ongoing success.
-Download the A-Player Coaching Guide and get the most out of your 1-on-1’s.
+Download the A-Player 1-on-1 Coaching Guide and get the most out of your 1-on-1’s.